cjbassi/gotop/README.md

 curl https://raw.githubusercontent.com/cjbassi/gotop/master/install.sh | sudo bash
 ```

-If you install this way, starting gotop with the `-u` flag or pressing `u` in gotop will update if there's a newer version.
+If you install this way, starting gotop with the `-u` flag will update if there's a newer version.

 To uninstall: